cython/cython/docs/src/userguide/language_basics.rst

     Both type qualifiers are not supported by pure python mode.
 Moreover, the ``const`` modifier is unusable in a lot of contexts since Cython needs to generate definitions and their assignments separately.
-Therefore we suggest using it mainly for function argument and pointer types where to ``const`` is necessary to work with an existing C/C++ interface.
+Therefore we suggest using it mainly for function argument and pointer types where ``const`` is necessary to work with an existing C/C++ interface.